 - driving while impaired by alcohol (VC 23152(a)); or

-Therefore, merely having an illegal blood alcohol content of 0.08% or greater subjects California drivers to DUI penalties.
-It does not matter if they were operating the automobile in a safe manner.
+Therefore, merely having an illegal blood alcohol content of 0.08% or greater subjects you to DUI penalties.
+It does not matter if you were operating the automobile in a safe manner.

 Is it worth fighting a DUI?

 Yes.
 The stakes in DUI cases are very high.
-And there are dozens of potential defenses that DUI lawyers use to persuade prosecutors to dismiss the criminal charge or agree to a good plea bargain – such as a reduction to a wet reckless or a dry reckless.
+Plus there are dozens of potential defenses that California DUI lawyers use to persuade prosecutors to dismiss the criminal charge or agree to a good plea bargain – such as a reduction to a wet reckless or a dry reckless.

 Ten common DUI defenses that criminal defense attorneys rely on include:

-- The police lacked reasonable suspicion to pull over the driver in the first place.
+- The police lacked reasonable suspicion to pull you over in the first place.